 |Illustrations of two parrallel outlines, applied to a "pig" and a "classic" longboard.
 Note the dominant parallel curves in the nose and widepoint of the "pig" with the smooth curves in the tail, and the even more dominant parrallel curves throughout the "classic."|

 Tail template with the most surface area of the "round" and "pin" family.
-A full, elliptical line flowing without interuption from the area near the fins to the center of the tail (and not ending in a point !) of the surfboard.
+A full, elliptical curve flowing without interuption from the wide point to the tail of the surfboard.
+Not ending in a point !
 Common to small wave boards where the design and performance preference is to maintain significant surface area without the "corner" typical to squash and swallow tails.
-A roundtails will release a bit easier off the top of a wave than a squash or swallow, but will not be as easy to "square off" a turn in mid face or off the bottom of a wave.
+A round tail will release easier off the top of a wave than a squash or swallow, but will not be as easy to "square off" a turn in mid face or off the bottom of a wave.

 The most versatile tail template in the "round" and "pin" family.
-Moderate reduction in surface area of the tail with a similar elliptical curve flowing from the area near the fins to the center of the tail (may or may not end in a soft point !) of the surfboard.
-The smooth curves and the reduced surface area allow this tail template to maintain more control than the roundtail when performing critical maneuvers.
-The roundpin template is common to a wide variety of shortboards, semi guns, hybrids, and longboards.
+An elliptical curve flowing without interuption from the wide point to the tail of the surfboard with moderate reduction in surface area near the tail.
+This outline may or may not end in a soft point at the stringer.
+The smooth continuous curves and the reduced surface area allow this tail template to maintain more control than the round tail when performing critical maneuvers.
+The round pin template is common to a wide variety of shortboards, semi guns, hybrids, and longboards.

-The most dramatic and the rarest member of the "round" and "pin" family.
-The pintail is based on the same elliptical lines of the other tail templates in the family with the curve reduced to nearly straight.
-Absolutely minimizes the surface area in the tail of the surfboard's outline.
-A great tail design where control is the primary design consideration, used almost exclusively by shapers and designers for large semi guns and big wave guns.
+The most dramatic and the rarest member of the round and pin "family" of outlines.
+The pin tail features the same elliptical continuous curves of the other tail templates in this family with the curve notably reduced.
+This minimizes the surface area in the tail of the surfboard's outline.
+A great tail design where control is the primary design consideration, used almost exclusively by surfers, shapers, and designers for large semi guns and big wave guns.

-The most common tail template for shortboards, hybrids, and longboards.
-The squash tail combines maximum surface area (provides lift and generates speed) with a soft squared corner (for control.)
+The most common tail template for shortboards, mid lengths, and longboards.
+The squash tail combines maximum surface area providing lift and generating speed with a soft squared corner for control.
 The curves leading into the corner may be continuous or parallel.
-A continuous curve leading into the corner will have some of the smooth feel associated with the roundtail and the roundpin tail.
-A parallel curve leading into the corner will provide some extra drive and acceleration out of the turns.
+A continuous curve leading into the corner will have some of the smooth feel associated with the round tail and the round pin tail.
+A parallel curve leading into the corner will provide some extra drive and acceleration off a surfers front foot out of turns.

-Thumbtails borrow the best of squash tails and round pin tails and morph them into a very functional tail design.
+Thumbtails borrow features of squash tails and round pin tails and morph them into a very functional tail design.
 They maintain the surface area of the squash and incorporate the smooth transitions of a round pin through maneuvers.
-The surface area provides lift and speed at the low end or in marginal conditions and mainatin enough of a corner for a powerful feeling off the bottom.
+The surface area provides lift and speed at the low end or in marginal conditions and mainatain enough of a corner for a powerful feeling off the bottom.
 The soft thumb like corners are very forgiving and transition rail to rail with ease.